Blog/Data Engineering/Introducing Frozen Regions for Snowflake Dynamic Tables

-Introducing Immutability for Snowflake Dynamic Tables
+Introducing Frozen Regions for Snowflake Dynamic Tables

 Snowflake Dynamic Tables provide a simple, declarative way to express data pipelines.
 You define what the table should contain, and Snowflake automatically keeps it up to date, handling incremental updates and refreshes so you can focus on insights instead of maintenance.